htulet/scripts_TS_arosics/docs/source/usage.rst

 Generate orthomosaics from drone images using Time-SIFT and Metashape
 ---------------------------------------------------------------------
-- Structure your data in one of the following ways :
+- Structure your data in one of the following ways : either place one folder by flight directly in your input folder, or use one directory by date, each consisting of subdirectories for each flight.
+In both cases, the name of the folders directly containing images must start with their date in YYYYMMDD format (see exemples below).

 .. image:: _static/structure1.png
    :alt: Data structure 1
-   :width: 400px
+   :width: 150px
    :align: left

 .. image:: _static/structure2.png
    :alt: Data structure 2
-   :width: 400px
+   :width: 200px
-   :align: right
+   :align: center

 - You can then use the ``Time_SIFT_process()`` function